 Senator Volk is best known recently for having successfully championed legislation to help victims of human trafficking.

 In addition to her legislative service, Senator Volk is active in the local community.
-She is a member of the worship team at The Rock Church, has served as the Board Secretary of the Root Cellar for many years and is a current charter member of the board of directors for Maine Connections Academy, a statewide virtual charter school.
-Senator Volk also donates her time with Scarborough Softball Boosters and Scarborough Cheering Club.
+She serves as a member of the Worship and Kids City Welcome teams at The Rock Church.
+She also served as the Board Secretary of the Root Cellar for many years and is a current charter member of the board of directors for Maine Connections Academy, a statewide public charter school.

 Senator Volk resides in Scarborough with her husband, Derek, the President of Volk Packaging Corporation, a third-generation family business.
 They have four children.